msmccann10/PP-movie-database-and-analysis/README.md

 - Wallis-Kruskal Test Statisitic: 570.9538320414558
 - Wallis-Kruskal P-Value: 6.726215671699646e-109

 The results of our Wallis Kruskal test yielded a p-value less than our alpha value of 0.05.
-We reject the null hypothesis that move genre does not affect the profit of a movie.
+We reject the null hypothesis that movie genre does not affect the profit of a movie.
 Further analysis indicates that movies in the adventure, sci-fi, and animation genres do best with an average profit above $175 million, and movies in the action, fantasy, and family genres also do well with an average profit over $100 million.
 Likewise, movies in the history, sports, war, and western genres do the worst with average profit below or near $25 million.

 <img src="./images//genre tukey.png"  width=80%>